George McJunkin

-George McJunkin (1856–1922) was an African American cowboy, amateur archaeologist and historian.
+George McJunkin (c.
+1856–1922) was an African American cowboy, amateur archaeologist and historian.
 McJunkin discovered the Folsom site in New Mexico in 1908.

 Biography

 Born to slaves in Midway, Texas, McJunkin was approximately 9 years old when the Civil War ended.
 He worked as a cowboy for freighters.
 He reportedly learned how to read from fellow cow punchers.
 McJunkin taught himself to read, write, speak Spanish, play the fiddle and guitar, eventually becoming an amateur archaeologist and historian.
 In 1868, McJunkin arrived in New Mexico and became a foreman on the Thomas Owens Pitchfork Ranch.
 McJunkin became a buffalo hunter and worked for several ranches in Colorado, New Mexico and Texas.
 He was also reported to be an expert bronc rider and one of the best ropers in the United States.
 He became foreman of the Crowfoot ranch near Folsom, New Mexico.
 In 2019, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.